 Information collected in the strategic monitoring program aims to assist in planning and managing future developments in coastal areas in the region.
 The monitoring program forms part of Queensland's network of long term monitoring sites of important fish habitats in high-risk areas.
-It also provides a key input into the condition and trend of seagrasses in the Mackay Whitsunday Isaac NRM region, an area which otherwise has a poor spatial coverage for seagrass assessment and condition.
+It also provides a key input into the condition and trend of seagrasses in the Mackay-Whitsunday-Isaac NRM region, an area which otherwise has a poor spatial coverage for seagrass assessment and condition.

-This report presents the findings of the annual seagrass monitoring for 2020.
-Objectives include:
+This report presents the findings of the annual seagrass monitoring for 2021.
+Objectives include to:

-- Assess and map seagrass to determine seagrass density (biomass), distribution (area) and community type (species composition) at representative long term monitoring meadows; - Compare results of monitoring surveys and assess any changes in seagrass habitat in relation to natural events or human induced port and catchment activities; - Incorporate the results into the Geographic Information System (GIS) database for the Port of Abbot Point; - Discuss the implications of monitoring results for overall health of the Port of Abbot Point's marine environment and provide advice to relevant management agencies.
+- Assess and map seagrass to determine seagrass density (biomass), distribution (area) and community type (species composition) at representative long term monitoring meadows; - Compare results of monitoring surveys to baseline (long-term averages) for each meadow to determine their condition and assess any changes in seagrass habitat in relation to natural events or human induced port and catchment activities; - Discuss the implications of monitoring results for the overall health of the Port of Abbot Point's marine environment.